kubewarden/kubewarden.io/content/blog/2022/10/env-var-secrets.md

 ---

-We are thrilled to announce you can now scan your environment variables for secrets with the new [env-variable-secrets-scanner-policy](https://github.com/kubewarden/env-variable-secrets-scanner-policy) !
-This policy rejects a `Pod` or [workload resources](https://kubernetes.io/docs/concepts/workloads/) (`Deployments`, `ReplicaSets`, `DaemonSets` , `ReplicationControllers`, `Jobs`, `CronJobs`) if a secret is found in any environment variable in a container, init container or ephemeral container.
+We are thrilled to announce you can now scan your environment variables for secrets with the new [env-variable-secrets-scanner-policy](https://github.com/kubewarden/env-variable-secrets-scanner-policy)!
+This policy rejects a `Pod` or [workload resources](https://kubernetes.io/docs/concepts/workloads/) such as `Deployments`, `ReplicaSets`, `DaemonSets` , `ReplicationControllers`, `Jobs`, `CronJobs` etc. if a secret is found in the environment variable within a container, init container, or ephemeral container.

 This policy uses [rusty hog](https://github.com/newrelic/rusty-hog), an open source secret scanner from New Relic.
 The policy looks for the following secrets being leaked: RSA private keys, SSH private keys and API tokens for different